Flirthaus

 // phase-1: fix operations

 First thing: moved everyone from weekday/weekend schedules to an 8-day rotation.
-Two groups — A and B (I'm not good at naming).
-Four days on, four days off.
+Two groups — A and B. Four days on, four days off.
 No random swaps.
 This standardized performance tracking — same hours, comparable output.

 // the-hype-bot